Andrew-Moody/Arcade-Game-Engine/README.md

 There is an excellent tutorial on setting up these libraries for several different operating systems and IDE's at https://lazyfoo.net/tutorials/SDL/01_hello_SDL/index.php

 ##### Version History:

+6/22/21
+* Refactored all game specific factories to build their respective objects using text files rather than hard coded values.
+This allows the factories to be moved into the engine as they no longer contain game specific code.
+* A component factory was added that allows user created classes to be instantiated by the built-in factories.
+After creating a new class, users must add an entry to the component registry function.
+* The game folder now contains only user created components, levels, and text files.
+* Sample Game now features a Pacman style maze with several ghosts.
+* Getting caught by a ghost decreases lives left.
+Running out of lives causes the game to end
+* Fireballs can be launched to kill ghosts, removing them from the level and increasing the score.
+* After killing a ghost, the remaining ghosts retreat for a few seconds before resuming the chase.
+* killing all the ghosts on a level will cause the next level to be entered.

 5/11/21
 * Changed stateManager class to act as a state but contain a managed stack of child states.